msanatan/gameboymarcus.com/content/about.md

 I'm Marcus, a software/game dev from Trinidad and Tobago!
-Current interests revolve around AI, VR and AR - but I love building interesting projects.
+Current interests revolve around AI and game development.

-- I make mobile and VR games with Unity
+- Co-founder at Coplay, the best AI game dev tool for Unity
+- OSS maintainer for MCP for Unity
-- I develop services with Golang, Node.js (Express.js, NestJS), Python (AWS Chalice, Flask)
+- I develop services with Python (FastAPI), Node.js (Express.js, NestJS) and Golang
 - I paint frontends with React.js (Next.js)
 - I dabble in mobile apps with React Native
+- I like making games with Raylib (C++) and Godot, whenever I get the chance

 If you we got similar interests, please reach out!